Brunnian exotic surface links in the 4-ball: Infinitely many exotic surface links

 \subsection{Rim surgery}

-We briefly recall the technique of rim surgery.
-This is a well-known method for producing potentially-exotic pairs of surfaces in 4-manifolds that was invented by Fintushel and Stern \cite{fintushelstern} and generalizes the twist-spin construction of Zeeman \cite{zeeman}.
+We briefly recall the technique \textit{rim surgery}.
+This well known method for producing potentially exotic pairs of surfaces in 4-manifolds was invented by Fintushel-Stern \cite{fintushelstern}, and generalizes the twist-spin construction of Zeeman \cite{zeeman}.